AlexHwang-497/Napkin/README.md

 * Express.js, a web application framework, used with Node.js, to provide server-side structure for querying and retrieval of API data.
 * MongoDB, a document-oriented (NoSQL) database system used for storage and management of information.
 * Webpack, a JavaScript bundler to assist with development and production builds.
-* Materaial UI, CSS3 and HTML5, used to manage the presentation and styling of the project.
+* Material UI, CSS3 and HTML5, used to manage the presentation and styling of the project.
 * Apex Charts, a modern JavaScript charting library that helps developers to create beautiful and interactive visualizations in a React based project.
 * Financial Modeling Prep, a third-party finance API used to query and receive real-time stock prices.
-* __Heroku__, a cloud hosting platform.
+* Heroku, a cloud hosting platform.

 # Functionality
 * Comprehensive registration/authentication behavior for management of user sessions, and keeping track of user information (e.g. user portfolios, user comments, trades association and etc).